-Our Customer Service team will be happy to assist with any administration-related enquiries you may have.
+Our Customer Support team will be happy to assist with any administration related enquiries you may have.
 For example:

 - registration and certification enquiries

 - re-certification issues

-- Centres available in the local area
+- centres available in the local area

 - appeals

-- whistleblowing.
+- whistleblowing

-4. What are Rules of Combination (ROC)?
+What are Rules of Combination (ROC)?

-Qualifications can be made up of a combination of mandatory and/or optional units.
-The units and credits required to complete a qualification are set out by the rules of combination (ROC).
-The ROC for this qualification meet the regulatory requirements.
-The ROC allows for flexibility and transferability.
+Under the Regulatory Qualifications Framework (RQF), qualifications can be made up of a combination of mandatory and/or optional units.
+The units and credits required to complete a qualification are set out by the rules of combination (RoC).
+The RoC allows for flexibility and transferability.